 All cooperative agreements are administered through PPQ Field Operations, and are the means by which funds are provided to each State and cooperator.
-APHIS is exploring how it may streamline cooperative agreements, and while this process is still underway, PPQ has made some changes to the submission of information from potential cooperators and reporting results.
-To this end, once work plans are signed by the ROAR and ADODR, the ADODR will need to follow the steps below.
+APHIS is transitioning to the ezFedGrants system for the complete administration of cooperative agreements.
+However, the CAPS Program will use the same initial submission process as in previous years outside of and before the ezFedGrants system comes into play, i.e., States will submit work and financial plans to the SPHD, who will upload them to the FO SharePoint site for review by the NOM.
+Once work plans are signed by the ROAR and ADODR, the ADODR will need to follow the steps below.
 Pest Detection and Farm Bill work and financial plans are processed similarly, but separate due to the different funding sources.
+The Survey Summary Form should be passed along at the same time as the work and financial plans.